 Customers order and pay at the counter, and are handed a numbered device that will buzz when their order is ready.
-Customers then hand their buzzer in and pick up their food, which relieves the anxiety of watching a screen waiting for your order, being confused as to where to wait for your food, or trying to listen for your name or number being called out.
+Customers then hand their buzzers in and pick up their food, which relieves the anxiety of watching a screen waiting for their order, being confused as to where to wait for their food, or trying to listen for their name or number being called out.
 Some buzzer devices have screens on them showing advertisements.

 Ordering on a kiosk outside the restaurant (Japan)

 Kiosks outside allow customers to place an order, pay, and take their receipt inside to await their meal.
-This process is seamless and removes the need for traffic and queues inside, and creates a buzz outside the restaurant, potentially attracting more customers.
+This process is seamless, removing the need for traffic and queues inside, and creates a buzz outside the restaurant, potentially attracting more customers.